pykaldi/pykaldi/docker/README.md

 Pykaldi image on dockerhub is automatically rebuilt with every commit to the master branch.
-Udating Pykaldi image is as simple as pulling the latest from dockerhub.
+Updating Pykaldi image is as simple as pulling the latest from dockerhub.

 ```
 docker pull pykaldi/pykaldi